 Interactive installation and performance of varying duration.

 798 Art District, Beijing, ROC.
-In occasion of 10th OPEN International Performance Art Festival, October 2009.
+On the occasion of 10th OPEN International Performance Art Festival, October 2009.
 Curated by Chen Jing/Martin Renteria

 Grace Exhibition Space, New York, US.
 March 2010.
 Curated by Jill McDermid

 Sarai Centre for the Studies of Developing Societies, New Delhi, IN.
-In occasion of Open Minds, April 2011
+On the occasion of Open Minds, April 2011

 Photographs by Yoko Toda